phpbb/documentation/development/extensions/skeleton_extension.rst

 Components
 ----------

-The default Skeleton Extension outputs just a license file and composer.json.
+The default Skeleton Extension outputs a license file and composer.json.
-Obviously this doesn't do anything.
-The Components section allows you to choose from a variety of typical components an extension could need, such as the files to create an ACP module, migrations, events, and tasks such as cron, CLI and notifications.
-The files generated for these components are simple yet fully working examples based off the ACME Demo extension.
+The Components section allows you to choose from a variety of typical components an extension could need, such as an ACP module, migrations, events, and tasks such as cron, CLI and notifications.
+The files generated for these components are simple yet fully working examples based off the Acme Demo extension.
 They are intended to give you a consistent and phpBB code-ready starting point, so you can focus more on writing your code and less on file structure and organization.

 PHP event listeners
 -------------------